 - Your coverage choice — The coverage you pick can determine the price you pay.
 Full coverage and GAP insurance will add a little to your monthly premium but will add way more protection.
 You can also be safe with liability, comprehensive and collision insurance.

 - Make and model — Vehicle value impacts insurance rates because replacing parts on a luxury car is far more expensive than replacing parts for a less-expensive commuter car.
 Think about jumping down from a large SUV to a midsize or small SUV when you’re trying to trim costs.

 - Take some credit — Using your credit history to set your insurance rates seems wrong to a lot of folks, especially ones who have less than stellar credit.
 But, it’s legal for now and studies have shown that people with better credit records tend to have fewer accidents.
 Is that true cause and effect?
 Perhaps not.
 Yet there’s an effect on your insurance rate, so pay off your credit cards or at the very least stay current on your credit card payments.
 Every point counts!

 When you research wisely you make choices more precisely.
 Make sure you compare price estimates from a variety of insurance companies.
-Don’t believe Geico or Progressive is the cheapest just because their commercials say so.
 While most carriers have competitive rates, some carriers have a competitive advantage because they can bundle your auto insurance with other forms of insurance, such as homeowners insurance.